Shadcn-Component-Manager/scm/README.md

-# Shadcn Component Manager (SCM)
+# Shadcn Component Manager CLI

-A powerful CLI tool for creating, sharing, and installing shadcn/ui components with ease.
-Build your component library and share it with the community.
+The official CLI package for the Shadcn Component Manager (SCM).
+Build your component & share it with the community.

 ## Quick Start